GreatNovaDragon/pkmnwl_ressources/ressources/rules.md

 Equipment Proficiency: Artist’s Tools of your choice

-Ability (Level 10): Call Upon Myth.
+- Ability (Level 10): Call Upon Myth.
 Depending on your chosen mythical patron, you may activate a special ability once per day.

-Celebi or Hoopa
+  - Celebi or Hoopa:
   Move 10 spaces in any
   direction, including
   through obstacles.

-Manaphy or Keldeo
+  - Manaphy or Keldeo:
   Double swim speed and
   gain the ability to breathe
   underwater for 30 mins.

-Meloetta or Magearna
+  - Meloetta or Magearna:
   Read the thoughts and
   emotions of pokémon
   within ten tiles.

-Victini or Marshadow
+  - Victini or Marshadow:
   Make one attack a
   guaranteed critical hit.

-Diancie or Jirachi
+  - Diancie or Jirachi:
   Materialise a gem worth
   50 S, or one reviver seed.

-Shaymin or Mew
+  - Shaymin or Mew:
   Cure all allies of statuses
   and purge all pollution in
   a 5 space radius.

-Ability (Level 20): Summon Myth.
+- Ability (Level 20): Summon Myth.
 Your bond with your mythical patron has grown into a close friendship.
 You may summon them as a friendly NPC at any time, command them in combat, and make use of their unique abilities – such as Mew’s ability to transform DNA, or Hoopa’s teleportation.